vtereshkov/umka-lang/doc/lang.md

 ### Enumeration constants

 An enumeration constant is a value of an enumeration type.
 It is denoted by the enumeration type followed by a `.` and the enumeration constant name.
+The type can be omitted if it can be inferred from the context.

 Syntax:

 ```
-enumConst = type "." ident.
+enumConst = [type] "." ident.
 ```

 Examples:

 ```
 Mode.draw
-Button.left
+.left
 ```

 ### Designators and selectors